-This set of Biology Multiple Choice Questions & Answers (MCQs) focuses on “Inheritance and Variation Principles – Mutation”.
+This set of Class 12 Biology Chapter 5 Multiple Choice Questions & Answers (MCQs) focuses on “Inheritance and Variation Principles – Mutation”.

 1. Which of the following is incorrect with respect to mutation?